rusito-23/mobile_unet_segmentation/README.md

 ### TODO

-- CORE error handling
+- [ ] CORE error handling
-- Improve FPS:
+- [ ] Improve FPS:
-    - don't blur using the real frame size (~1024).
-The blur should be made using the frame downscaled to ~512
+    - [ ] Downscale to ~512/224 to perform the blur
-    - don't perform blur & mask prediction in same thread, instead, save predicted mask and blur in separated thread
+    - [ ] Perform mask prediction and blur in different threads
-- perform the thread handling in C++ (is this possible?)
+- [ ] Perform the thread handling in C++ (if possible)
-- Generate a new synthetic dataset (maybe MaskRCNN) to get better background replacement results (generate dataset using selfies and videoconference scenarios)
+- [ ] Generate a new synthetic dataset (maybe MaskRCNN) to get better background replacement results (generate dataset using selfies and videoconference scenarios)